markusunger/capstone/project/overview.md

   - How is a request assigned to a specific API?
 Is the URL parsed or is each subdomain reverse proxied?
 If so, where to, since there is most likely only a single Express backend server?
 Or does the main application server simply handle everything itself?
   - There probably isn't one, but keep investigating solutions for more intelligent API path mapping to actions (nested resources, singletons instead of collections, non-resource endpoints like `/logout`)
   - Since the order for path actions is important, how does the API ensure that the most specific route gets executed (taking into account both pre-defined endpoints [should be prioritized anyway] and automatic behavior)?
   - What about support for HEAD and OPTIONS request types?
+How is the validity of a request path determined?
   - How are nonsensical/not allowed route request handled (e.g. a POST to a specific resource item), 400 Bad Request and an error?
   - What is the general structure of an API response, is an error field only transmitted on error, is the data field labelled as such or is data just the top-level object returned if it was a successful request?
   - How are error messages aggregated when multiple errors occur (e.g. missing resource and wrong request type)?